-The conciliator is there to assist the parties and will decide the best and correct approach to follow in conciliating the dispute.
+The conciliator assists the parties and decides on the best and correct approach to resolving the dispute.

-The conciliator may start the process by meeting jointly with the parties and asking them to share information about the dispute.
-Parties are allowed to bring any relevant documents that might assist in explaining their case.
+The conciliator may start the process by meeting with the parties and asking them to share information about the dispute.
+Parties can bring any relevant documents that might assist in explaining their case.

-The parties will be given an opportunity to negotiate with each other and share ideas on how to resolve the dispute under the guidance of the conciliator
+The parties will be allowed to negotiate with each other and share ideas on how to resolve the dispute under the guidance of the conciliator.

-The conciliator may also talk to the parties separately in order to explore possible ways of resolving the dispute and to point out the possible strong and weak points in a case when considering the applicable law.
+The conciliator may also talk to the parties separately to explore possible ways of resolving the dispute.